wbutler-hub/uss-yosemite/README.md

 NB: DO NOT CLONE THE REPO UNLESS YOU WILL MAKE CHANGES

-To run please follow the instructions:NB: DO NOT CLONE THE REPO UNLESS YOU WILL MAKE CHANGES
+To run please follow the instructions:

 To run please follow the instructions